William Hall was the son of freed African-American slaves from Maryland who settled in Nova Scotia after the War of 1812.

 In 1945 the late J. Edward Borden, undertaker to William Hall in 1904, and Mr. Ira B. Lohnes plus Legion Members, reinterred him on the lawn of the Hantsport Baptist Church.
 In 1947 a memorial was built by the late E. A. Gollan of Hantsport.
 On Sunday, November 9th of the same year, during a heavy rain, a memorial service was held at which time the plaque on the Memorial was unveiled by Admiral Taylor.

 Hall’s original Victoria Cross was repatriated from Britain in 1967 by the government of Nova Scotia and is on permanent display at the Maritime Museum of the Atlantic in Halifax.

-In November 2010, a connector road in Hantsport was named the William Hall V.C.
-Memorial Highway.
-A sign, bearing Hall’s likeness, was erected on the road from Highway 101 to Trunk 1 near Hantsport.
+In November 2010, a connector road in Hantsport was named the William Hall VC Memorial Highway.
+Signs bearing Hall’s likeness were erected on the road from Highway 101 to Trunk 1.